h2non/jshashes/README.md

 ```

 ### Client-Side
-Easy way to usage for client-side environment:
+This is a simple implementation for client-side environment:

 ```html
 <html>